 - People usually know what they are looking for when they go to a website.
-Let them know quickly that this is the right place.
+Reassure them that they are in the right place.

 - Give visitors immediate payoffs - news, offers or key information they want.

 - Your proposition should be clear.
-Customers should immediately understand what your website offers.
+Customers should immediately understand what your business does, and your website offers.

 Make regular customers feel special

-- Consider using password-protected pages to allow business customers to see appropriate prices and discounts.
+- Consider using password-protected pages to allow business customers to access prices and discounts.

 - Provide an opportunity for regular buyers to register their details, rather than having to enter them on every visit.